For all the bands closely intimate to my beautifully toxic heart. I love gorgeous voices singing about horrible things.

 A horde of angry people got Rick Ross dropped from Reebok as an ambassador when he glorified date rape in U.N.E.N.O.
 Angry and worried people got Eminem’s shockingly violent and misogynistic Stan music video to be taken off MTV and Fuse.
 Angry people of faith got the Vatican and Pepsi to condemn Madonna’s controversial Like A Prayer with all its twisted imagery.
 Anger always leads to censure.
 Ironically, anger also led to these videos.

 Trust me, you’re not going to be fucking stoic when you walk into your partner sleeping with a forbidden lover.
-If you actually did that, then the person never meant much to you in the first place.
-There is conflict everywhere, between people, within ourselves and in relationships.
+If you actually did that, then the person never meant much to you in the first place and you were probably better off trying to take a look at retro sex and other porn to satisfy yourself, instead of “loving” someone that could cheat on you.
+There is conflict everywhere, between people, within ourselves, and in relationships.

 If you are human, you can never be truly unperturbed – this is just an attitude you train yourself to put up.
 As romantic as it sounds to see the man seething with raw, undiluted anger holding himself back, this wrath will find itself back onto the surface eventually, in one of the vilest forms you can ever witness – treachery.